sebastienrousseau/sebastienrousseau.github.io/_posts/2018-02-15-the-making-of-the-express-transaction-credits-platform.md

 ### Pioneering a New Age of Financial Services

 The origin of the Express Transaction Credits (EXTC) platform started in 2018 and is rooted in recognising the limitations of traditional financial systems.
-Delays in transactions, intermediaries' involvement, and lack of accessibility are among the primary challenges.
+Delays in transactions, intermediaries’ involvement, and lack of accessibility are among the primary challenges.

-This insight started the development of a decentralised exchange platform with the aim to removes these barriers.
-It aims to enables users to make lightning-fast transactions with fiat currencies, cryptocurrencies, or compliant tokens.
+This insight started the development of a decentralised exchange platform with the aim to remove these barriers.
+It aims to enable users to make lightning-fast transactions with fiat currencies, cryptocurrencies, or compliant tokens.

 ## Idea